Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Januari 2025 12.25.21 UTC
+- WIB: Rabu, 8 Januari 2025 13.33.17 UTC
-- WITA: Rabu, 8 Januari 2025 13.25.21 UTC
+- WITA: Rabu, 8 Januari 2025 14.33.17 UTC
-- WIT: Rabu, 8 Januari 2025 14.25.21 UTC
+- WIT: Rabu, 8 Januari 2025 15.33.17 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational